Line of Credit

 Yes, there are restrictions on accounts pledged as collateral:

 - No margin borrowing.
-Funds cannot be used for purchase, carrying, trading of securities, or repayment of a margin loan.
+Funds cannot be used for purchase, carrying, trading of margin stock, or repayment of a margin loan.

 - No margin and options trading.
 Upon being approved for a Line of Credit, the collateral account(s) will have margin and options trading capabilities removed (if applicable).
 Pledged accounts will also be prohibited from enrolling in margin and/or options trading.